MEET THE TEAM

 Robin M. Strom-Mackey, MEd.

 Author of Anatomy of a Ghost; A Guide to Analyzing the Dead

-I've been researching, investigating and writing about the paranormal for more than a decade.
+I've been researching, investigating and writing about the paranormal since 2007.
 But honestly, I've always had an interest in the macabre, from the time I was a youngster to the first episode of Ghost Hunters I ever watched.
 Attempting to answer life's greatest mystery has always been my passion.

-Just out in October, 2017 is my first book on the paranormal, Anatomy of a Ghost; A Guide to Analyzing the Dead.
+Out in 2019, my second book, On the Hunt for the Haunted chronicles some of the team's most noteworthy investigations.
+In 2017 my first book on the paranormal, Anatomy of a Ghost; A Guide to Analyzing the Dead was released.
 You can purchase this book at our online store.
-Also available on Amazon and Barnes & Noble.
+Also available on Amazon, Barnes & Noble, Indie Books & Llewellyn Worldwide.

 While the books are relatively new, I've been writing about various facets of the paranormal for years (delawareparanormal.blogspot.com).
 My paranormal blog is a resource on many topics of the paranormal, and is absolutely free.